 awards credits for nationally recognized testing programs.
 For more information, contact

-the Office of Admissions.
+the Office of Registrar.

 Concurrent Admissions Program (CONAP)

 The CONAP program was created to increase the College enrollment of Army veterans

 with GI Bill education benefits after their separation from the service.
 Under this

 program, eligible Army enlistees will be admitted to the College concurrently with